raquelj6437/communityconnect/README.md

 *Amir* - In the last 24 hours I studied up on SQL to help construct an efficient database for the project.

+*Adriana* - In the last 24 hours, I looked over HTML/CSS to begin the rough draft code of the timesheet, focusinng mostly on functionality instead of presentation.
+I also made a rough idea of how the wireframes should be presented to get a better sense what should be the "main idea."

 #### What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?

 *Raquel* - In the next 24 hours, I will prepare my team for the build sprint by indicating specifics that need to by done each day.
 I will also continue learning SQL to ensure that I am fully prepared for the build sprint.

 *Amir* - In the next 24 hours I will continue to learn SQL as well as Ruby as a framework.

+*Adriana* - I will continue to look over HTML/CSS and begin the front-end, to hopefully have something acceptable and functional to present on Tuesday to the team.

 #### Do you see any impediment that prevents you or the Development Team from meeting the Sprint Goal?
 What are the impediments?
 What is your impediment removal plan?

+*Adriana* - There aren't any impediments as of now.